Image Description Elements

 - type=”uninstall|delete”

 Packages to be uninstalled or deleted.
-For further details see Uninstall System Packages
+For further details, see Uninstall System Packages.

 - type=”image_type_name”

-Packages to be installed for the given image type name.
-For example if set to type=”iso”, the packages in this group will only be installed if the iso image type is build.
+type="iso", the packages in this group will only be installed if the ISO image type is built.

 The packages element must contain at least one child element of the following list to provide specific configuration information for the specified packages group: